RandomeMar/EarwaxRemovalSimulator/README.md

 - Configure Haply as needed

 ### Running the project
+- Make sure Haply controller is connected to the computer using USB connection and the stylus is on and the USB wireless link is connected to the computer.
-- Make sure Haply and VR are connected to the computer using USB connections
+- Make sure VR headset is connected to the computer using a USB connection, or Wireless connection using a local network.
-- In Unity, open the TestScenes Folder and select FullScene
+- In Unity, open the Assets/_Project/Scenes/StartSceneVR
 - Press the play button
-- Directional Keys turn viewpoint and ASDW moves viewpoint forward, backwards, left and right.
+- If using VR Headset, use your hands to move the virtual hands and open and close either your left or right hand to select items.
+- If not using the VR headset, use your mouse and keyboard.

 ## Release Notes
 ### Code Milestone 1